FarkostInteractive/VerdantPage/Documentation/Component Reference/VerdantCamera.md

 These parameters control how precise Verdants' understanding of the world around it is.
 Most of the time there's no need to change them unless you have a very high or low Render Distance or are noticing artifacts in the world.
 If you do want to change them it's important to understand how they work.

-Verdant uses two heightfield, one for nearby and one for distant vegetation.
+Verdant uses two heightfields, one for nearby and one for distant vegetation.
 For each the minimum amount of detail is the world space size of one pixel.
 Details smaller than that will either be ignored or drawn more coarsely.
 How much detail you need depends on your scene.
 A world that mostly consists of smooth landscapes does not need as high a resolution as one consisting of lots of small sharp objects at unexpected angles.

 The threshold between the two fields is determined by Detail Field Ratio.
 If your render distance is 200 and the Detail Field Ratio is 0.4 the detail field is used for the first 80 units.
 For most types of games the detail field is the more important of the two, so start by increasing its resolution if you're having problems.